byxor/dotfiles/README.md

 * You're running linux.
 * Your configuration files will be installed into your home directory.
 * You're using bash as your primary shell.
+* You have python installed (for running the synchronisation script).